Letters From Those Impacted by

 Hello, I have been researching the errors of Armstrongism, and I came across the incest incident.
 I was wondering if Herbert W Armstrong's daughters are still alive today?
 Did all of his children leave the church? --D.S.

 Reply: HWA had two daughters, Beverly Gott, who died in 1992 and Dorothy Mattson, who married Vern Mattson in 1943.
 Dorothy drifted away from the WCG around 1951, but Vern continued working for the organization.
 Today Dorothy lives in Sun City, Arizona in a home for senior citizens.
-(Also see Ambassador Report #27.
-Note: The AR is now posted on an atheist website.)
+(Also see Ambassador Report #27, April 1984.)
 GTA was HWA's son and he taught Armstrongism until his death in 2003.
 More on GTA is in our article: For Those Needing Information on Garner Ted Armstrong.
 UPDATE: Dorothy Mattson died in 2010.

 Forever Grateful to Your Site: